 Gioia Law specializes in criminal law, government investigations and general litigation.
+We maintain relationships with experienced investigators and expert witnesses that are consummate professionals.
 In addition, we maintain relationships with attorneys and law firms practicing in many other areas of the law.
 Should we not be able to accept your matter we will refer you to a competent attorney who is able to meet your needs.

 Boston Municipal Court: Motion to dismiss leaving the scene of an accident, allowed – case dismissed.
 Quincy District Court: Violation of probation not found, client reprobated.
 Attleboro District Court: Drug possession charge dismissed day of trial – case dismissed.
 Wrentham District Court: Client found not guilty of kidnapping, strangulation, threats and domestic assault and battery after two-day jury trial.
 Quincy District Court: Lewdness charge dismissed day of trial – case dismissed.
 Brookline District Court: Motion to seal criminal record allowed.
 Boston Municipal Court: Violation of probation not found – Probation terminated.
 Wrentham District Court: Clerk Magistrate’s Hearing: No probable cause found – case dismissed.Quincy District Court: Commonwealth’s motion to revoke bail denied – client released from custody.
 Boston Municipal Court: Charges dismissed prior to arraignment – case dismissed.
 Attorney General’s Office: After investigation no charges to issue.
 Boston Municipal Court: Appear for defendant at hearing for harassment prevention order – order terminated.
 Boston, MA: Favorable settlement reached in civil dispute.